-Because Franklin St. is owned by its’ craftspeople, our customers and students have the rare opportunity to connect directly to the maker behind each work.
+Because the Florida School of Woodwork is owned by its’ craftspeople, our customers and students have the rare opportunity to connect directly to the maker behind each work.
 When you invest in studio furniture from Franklin Street Furniture, you are embarking on a relationship with the artist, one that will yield a finished piece both personal and artistically exquisite.

 Studio furniture is centered around one-of-a-kind or limited production furniture objects designed and built by craftspeople.
 The work is made in a craftsperson’s studio setting as opposed to being made in a high volume factory.
 This conception of the site of production as being a studio links studio furniture to studio art and reflects its status as an individual creative process.
 Studio furniture objects often embody creative and/or communicative intent, a unique design, elements of functionality (either implicit or explicit), craftsmanship, and an intimate understanding of material in their creation.
 Studio furniture objects, perhaps because of their close association with sculpture and other fine art, are shown as often in art galleries as they are in furniture showrooms.